 Management is responsible for the Company's financial reporting process, including the Company's system of internal control, and for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States.
-The Company's independent registered public accounting firm, or "independent accountants," is responsible for auditing its consolidated financial statements and providing an opinion as to their conformity with accounting principles generally accepted in the United States.
+The Company's independent registered public accounting firm Deloitte & Touche LLP ("Deloitte") is responsible for auditing its consolidated financial statements and providing an opinion as to their conformity with accounting principles generally accepted in the United States.
+The company's independent registered public accounting firm Deloitte & Touche LLP ("Deloitte") is responsible for auditing its consolidated financial statements and providing an opinion as to their conformity with accounting principles generally accepted in the United States.
 Our responsibility is to monitor and review this process.
 It is not our duty or responsibility to conduct auditing or accounting reviews or procedures.
-Consequently, in carrying out our oversight responsibilities, we shall not be charged with, and are not providing, any expert or special assurance as to the Company's financial statements, or any professional certification as to the independent accountants' work.
-In addition, we have relied on management's representation that the financial statements have been prepared with integrity and objectively in conformity with accounting principles generally accepted in the United States and on the representations of the independent accountants included in their report on the Company's financial statements.
+Consequently, in carrying out our oversight responsibilities, we shall not be charged with, and are not providing any expert or special assurance as to the Company's financial statements have been prepared with integrity and objectively in conformity with accounting principles generally accepted in the United States and on the representations of Deloitte included in their report on the Company's financial statements.

-During 2021 we met four times.
-During 2021, we:
+In the 2024 fiscal year we met four times.
+During 2024, we:

-- •appointed Deloitte & Touche LLP as the independent registered public accounting firm for fiscal year 2021; - •met with management and the independent accountants to review and discuss the Company's critical accounting policies and significant estimates; - •met regularly with the independent accountants outside the presence of management; - •reviewed and discussed the quarterly reports prior to filing with the SEC; - •reviewed and discussed the quarterly earnings press releases; - •reviewed the processes by which risk is assessed and mitigated; and - •completed all other responsibilities under the Audit Committee charter.
+•appointed Deloitte & Touche LLP to continue to serve as the independent registered public accounting firm for fiscal year 2024;

+•met with management and the independent accountants to review and discuss the Company's critical accounting policies and significant estimates;

+•met regularly with the independent accountants outside the presence of management;

+•reviewed and discussed the quarterly reports prior to filing with the SEC;

+•reviewed and discussed the quarterly earnings press releases;

+•reviewed the processes by which risk is assessed and mitigated; and

+•completed all other responsibilities under the Audit Committee charter.

-We have reviewed and discussed the Company's audited financial statements for the year ended December 31, 2021 with management.
-We have discussed with the independent accountants the matters required by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees, and SEC Rule 2-07 of Regulation S-X, which includes a review of significant accounting estimates and the Company's accounting practices.
-In addition, we have received written disclosures and the letter from the independent accountants required by applicable requirements of the PCAOB regarding independent accountants' communications with the Audit Committee concerning independence, and discussed with the independent accountants their firm's independence.
+We have reviewed and discussed the Company's audited financial statements for the year ended December 31, 2024 with management.
+We have discussed with Deloitte the matters required by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees, and SEC Rule 2-07 of Regulation S-X, which includes a review of significant accounting estimates and the Company's accounting practices.
+In addition, we have received written disclosures and the letter from Deloitte required by applicable requirements of the PCAOB regarding Deloitte's communications with the Audit Committee concerning independence, and discussed with Deloitte their firm's independence.

-Based upon our discussion with management and the independent accountants, and our review of the representations of management and the independent accountants, we recommended to the Board that the audited consolidated financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2021.
+Based upon our discussion with management and Deloitte, and our review of the representations of management and Deloitte, we recommended to the Board that the audited consolidated financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2024.

-We considered whether the independent accountants' provision of audit-related and tax compliance services to the Company is compatible with maintaining the independent accountants' independence and have determined the provision of such audit-related and tax compliance services are compatible with the independent accountants' independence.
-Accordingly, we have approved retention of Deloitte as the Company's independent registered public accounting firm for fiscal year 2022.
+We considered whether Deloitte's provision of audit-related and tax compliance services to the Company is compatible with maintaining Deloitte's independence and have determined the provision of such audit-related and tax compliance services are compatible with Deloitte's independence.
+Accordingly, we have approved retention of Deloitte as the Company's independent registered public accounting firm for fiscal year 2025.